HomeTech TalksTop 11 Mental Health Apps Of 2023

 Another reason why many patients still fail to seek help and therapy is either because of the expenses, vulnerability, or anonymity.
 Since a mobile application checks all three of these concerns, they can be a potential gateway to reaching a much larger crowd.

 Health experts argue that therapy via applications is soon to become the new norm.
 And to keep a check on the quality of services, the American Psychiatric Association rates these apps.
-Also, the app-developers are urged to keep a professional onboard in the making of programs.
-Even better if a platform has experts available via a Hotline for emergencies!
+Also, the app developers are urged to keep a professional board in making programs even better if a platform has experts available via a Hotline for emergencies!

 The 11 Best Mental Health Apps

 Mental health apps can be an alternative to therapy for those who can’t reach or access an in-person therapy session.
-Also, they can be of great value to patients that are undergoing treatment with a certified professional.
+Also, they can greatly benefit patients undergoing treatment with a certified professional.

 1. Talkspace